lmarzy/openbracket-blog-jekyll/_posts/css/2017-06-19-grid-system-with-css-grid.md

 I have been putting off looking into the new CSS grid, mainly due to the projects I was working on needing older browser support and me being a little idle, but as CSS grid is now available in most modern browsers I decided it was time to take a peek.

-As with anything I want to learn, I find the hands on approach much better, I therefore decided to see if I could create a typical grid system.
+As with anything I want to learn, I find the hands on approach much better.
+I therefore decided to see if I could create a typical grid system.
 You know the thing that we have enough of to enable us to use a new one on a daily basis for our entire career.
-That being said I have typically always used my own grid system using our good friend 'float' so though it would makes sense to see if I could bring this up to date.
+That being said I have typically always used my own grid system using our good friend 'float' so thought it would makes sense to see if I could bring this up to date.

-So what is this CSS grid.
-Well according the docs or something I may have read it's the most powerful layout system available in CSS.
+So what is this CSS grid?.
+Well according to the docs or something I may have read it's the most powerful layout system available in CSS.
 Wow, sounds pretty intimidating!
 The long and short of it is that we have been waiting a long time for CSS to give us a proper way to layout our sites and now I think we might just have it.

-CSS grid is a two dimensional layout system which works by applying rules to both a parent(the grid container) and the children(the grid items).
+CSS grid is a two dimensional layout system which works by applying rules to both a parent (the grid container) and the children (the grid items).

-Let's have a look at setting up a simple grid using plain old css, lets create a simple 2 column layout.
+Let's have a look at setting up a simple grid using plain old CSS, lets create a simple 2 column layout.

 {% highlight html %}